Criminal Defense Attorneys In Columbia, SC

 Selecting A Criminal Defense Lawyer In Columbia

 It is important to seek the advice of an experienced criminal defense attorney if you or someone you care about has been arrested and charged with a crime in Columbia, South Carolina.
 While you are facing a stressful circumstance, it is entirely possible to ease your anxiety and empower yourself with legal representation.
-A good criminal defense attorney in Columbia will know how to get the best outcome for your case, whether that involves minimizing the charges, fighting the charges, or accepting a plea bargain.
+Good criminal defense attorneys in Columbia will know how to get the best outcome for your case, whether that involves minimizing the charges, fighting the charges, or accepting a plea bargain.
 Read the FAQ for answers to some of the most asked questions.

 Criminal Case Process

 - Investigation: Most criminal defense cases begin with arrest, but some will begin with pre-arrest investigations.
 You may even be aware of this investigation before you are arrested.
-You should hire a criminal defense attorney as soon as you find out that you are being investigated for criminal charges in South Carolina.
+You should hire criminal defense lawyers as soon as you find out that you are being investigated for criminal charges in South Carolina.

 - Arrest: When someone is arrested, they should be read their Miranda Rights, put in handcuffs, and escorted to the police station to be booked for a crime.
 You will give fingerprints, take a mug shot, be inspected by medical staff, and then wait for transfer to Bond Court (within 24 hours).